-The library staff encourages you to consider the Hawkeye library as your library of choice when looking for books, videos, periodicals, and online resources to support curriculum and your own research.
+The library staff encourages you to consider the Hawkeye Library as your library of choice when looking for books and videos, periodicals, and online resources to support curriculum and your own research.

 You play a primary role in connecting students with the library, so we encourage you to find out about our collections and services and promote them to your students.